 - Reordering rules help forecast low stock and replenish automatically

-- Shipping options include pick up in store, set specific shipping options to certain websites, and let customer choose delivery method
+- Shipping options include pick up in-store, setting specific shipping options to certain websites, and letting customers choose the delivery method

 - Dynamic, real-time reports and custom dashboards